IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

     ```
     *Why:* one can add extra imports without having to modify the export list.

+    TODO NSF: Does the extra trailing comma pose some risk?
+Otherwise, GHC's
+    acceptance of it allows us to avoid special-casing the first line: every
+    export item ends with `,\\n`.

 17. __Syntactic extensions__: we like to use some syntactic language extensions.
     Some argue against having to learn additional syntax, but we believe the
     learning curve is minimal and using them can help improve the clarity of the